Dating Apps Revolutionize Romance. Digital cupids are accelerating sociocultural shifts among millennials

 During the lockdown, QuackQuack saw 70% of new users logging in from smaller cities.
 While only 30% were from India’s biggest cities.
 The dating app currently has around 12 million registered users, 7 million app downloads, and around 1 million active users.
 TrulyMadly, which has more than 8 million registered users, also says it is recording higher revenue from tier-two and tier-three cities.

 Another revelation about the Indian market, say,s app founders, has been that not all users are seeking love or relationships from AnastasiaDate.com.
 We’ve noticed that many users download the apps just to be part of shared experiences with their friends.
 And peers or the new and popular global trend, says a HiHi executive.
 India’s aspirational middle class.
 A demographic of over 66 million people, is keen to emulate the Western middle-class lifestyle, he adds.

 Indian women’s ebullient outreach to men on dating apps has been another surprising discovery, say, company representatives.
 According to Bumble, women in India have made the first move on the app more than 15 million times.
 And send twice as many messages on the service as the average for women in the rest of the world.

 According to a QuackQuack Valentine Day’s survey this year, 75% of female users from big cities and 85% of female users from tier-two cities were keen for a real meet with their online Valentine dates, compared with 55% of male users in big cities and 65% in tier-two cities.

-“The main reason why dating apps are thriving in India is because they’re helping break conventional barriers, providing people with more choices, control and liberty,” says Kapoor.
+“The main reason why dating apps are thriving in India is that they’re helping break conventional barriers, providing people with more choices, control, and liberty,” says Kapoor.
 “They are playing the role of modern-day cupids.”